Manan250906/Basic-HTML-Website/README.md

 # Basic HTML Website

-This is a basic multi-page website created using HTML.
+This is a basic HTML website project with multiple pages.

 ## Project URL